ScootKit/scnx-docs/docs/custom-bot/modules/administration/team-list.md

 ## Setup {#setup}

 1. Create a channel in which the bot should send the staff-list.
-This channel needs to be empty, and the bot has to have the "View channel", "View message history" and "Send message" permissions on it.
+This channel needs to be empty, and the bot has to have the "View channel", "Send messages" and "View message history" permissions on it.
 2. Open the [Module configuration](https://scnx.app/glink?page=bot/configuration?file=team-list%7Cconfig)
    and [configure the module](#configuration).
 3. Reload the configuration of your bot to apply changes - the bot will send a team-list automatically.